manoukianv/TMC2208Pilot/README.md

 WARN : The NodeMCU setup driver at NodeMCU bootup, so if you reset you printer controller, you have to reapply settings !

+## BOM & Wiring
+Check the wiki for BOM and wiring

 # Quick starts
 ## Installation
 1. Download ATOM : https://atom.io/
 2. Install Platform.io for ATOM : https://platformio.org/get-started/ide?install=atom
-3. Get the github page
+3. Download / clone project on the github

 ## Setup
 The inital setup values are in <conf.h> file

 ## Starting
-1. update the sketch on the ESP8266.
+1. update the sketch on the ESP8266 (Alt + Cmd + U)
 2. connect the serial terminal to get the module IP.
 3. Start a web browser on the URL http://<WIFI IP> .
 Data are refresh each 10s.